 Contact your nearest Brazilian embassy or consulate for up-to-date visa information based on your nationality.

 If you hold a passport from the United States, Canada, Japan, or Australia, the Brazilian government recently announced visa-free travel.
 The new policy takes effect on June 17, 2019.
-For those traveling to Brazil before June 17thor who are nationals of countries not listed above, you must still go through the visa process.
+For those traveling to Brazil who are nationals of countries not listed above, you must still go through the visa process.

 Health & Vaccinations